 You see, I make many things

-The young creator, Pilato Bulala, has only one eye that can see, “but” he says, “you can see, I make many things, no problem”.
-This young man is the quintessential inventor.
+The young creator, Pilato Bulala, is the quintessential inventor.
 “Look,” he says, and climbs into a red-oxide zinc-bakkie, a Toyota-Volkswagen-hybrid sporting a Gauteng number plate, “I made this car in 2010.When I find an engine, I will drive around and fetch wood for my mother”.

 What happened to your one eye Pilato, I asked?
 “In 2010 I went to the bush to get firewood.
 I fell while carrying it and a sharp piece pierced my eye.
-Now this eye can see only light”, he explains, ” but I believe to never give up”.
+Now this eye can see only light”, he explains, ” but I believe in never giving up”.

 That was in 2014 and this is how we discovered Pilato Bulala